Installation #

 - GD or Imagick extension (for Glide image transforms; GD ships with most PHP builds)

-Installing globally makes glaze available from any directory:
+Installing globally makes glaze available from any directory.
+Per-project installs are also supported if you prefer to pin a version:

 composer global require josbeir/glaze